Skip to content

 What it is

-Hard water is water high in dissolved calcium and magnesium, picked up as water moves through limestone and mineral deposits.
-It causes scale on fixtures and appliances, spotting on dishes, and reduced soap lather.
+If you are fighting chalky spots on glasses or crust on the showerhead, hard water is almost certainly the culprit.
+Hard water simply means water high in dissolved calcium and magnesium, minerals it picks up moving through limestone and rock.
+That is what leaves scale on fixtures and appliances, spotting on dishes, and that stubborn feeling where soap will not lather.

 Why it matters

-Hardness is an aesthetic and scale concern, not a health-based contaminant - the EPA does not set a health limit for it.
-We are explicit about this because it is widely misunderstood: hard water is a nuisance and maintenance issue, not a safety one.
+Here is the part that should take the worry off the table: hardness is an aesthetic and scale concern, not a health-based contaminant, and the EPA does not set a health limit for it.
+We are deliberately blunt about this because it is so often misunderstood - hard water is a nuisance and a maintenance headache, not a safety problem.

 What removes it

-A water softener (ion exchange) or a salt-free conditioner - not a point-of-use drinking-water filter.
-No drinking-water filter is certified to 'remove' hardness, and softeners sit outside what we score.
-We say so plainly rather than point you at a filter that will not help.
+What actually fixes it is a water softener (ion exchange) or a salt-free conditioner - not a point-of-use drinking-water filter.
+We will be straight with you: no drinking-water filter is certified to 'remove' hardness, and softeners sit outside what we score.
+We would rather say that plainly than send you toward a filter that will not help.

 Reference: EPA Secondary (non-health) standards; USGS water-hardness mapping.